ant-design/ant-design-pro-site/docs/faq.en-US.md

 ### 如何代理到后端服务器？

 Ant Design Pro has built-in umi, umi uses webpack [devServer](https://webpack.docschina.org/configuration/dev-server/) to support the proxy.
-You only need to configure the proxy property in config.js.
+You only need to configure the proxy property in config.js.As long as the proxy and mock url are different, they can be used at the same time.
 ```js
 {
   ...